SebastianBocquet/MiraTitanHMFemulator/docs/installation.rst

   cd /path/to/MiraTitanHMFemulator
   pytest

-This should take 10-15 seconds and should confirm that you are all set.
+This should take about 20 seconds and should confirm that you are all set.
 I suggest you now checkout out the `tutorial notebook
 <https://github.com/SebastianBocquet/MiraTitanHMFemulator/blob/master/tutorial.ipynb>`_
 to familiarize yourself with the emulator.